zendertv/react-native-zender/README.md

 ## Add NPM Package
 `$ npm install https://repo.zender.tv/rn/react-native-zender-2.0.0.tgz --save`

+Note:
-Note that we add the package through a remote url instead of the public npm registry as the package is not public.
+- we add the package through a remote url instead of the public npm registry as some of the libraries are proprietry and can not be public.
-Also npm linking from a local directory will not work as react-native does not support symbolic links for packages.
+- npm linking from a local directory will not work as react-native does not support symbolic links for packages.
+- the npm tgz file is large (150mb+) so it might take some time to install, when you use a recent npm version this will be cached locally for speedups

 ## Link the native package inside your own project
 Now that you've installed the package, you can link it.
 This will setup the relation between your project and the react-native zender module.